 Most ADHD medications are considered "controlled substances" by the FDA, and we must abide by federal law when we prescribe these medications.
-We are unable to electronically prescribe or fax these medications to the pharmacy.
+We are now able to electronically prescribe these medications to the pharmacy.
 It is your responsibility to keep track of the number of pills your child has left.
 We require at least one full working day to process the refill request, so be sure to call with your request several days before you run out of medication.
-You may pick up the prescription at our office during regular business hours.
+We will electronically prescribe the medication to your chosen pharmacy.

 We do not routinely prescribe antibiotics over the phone.
 Many febrile illnesses are simply due to viruses which antibiotics cannot treat.
 When there is a bacterial infection, we must take many factors into account in deciding how to treat.
 We need to see your child in the office first to determine the source as well as severity of the infection in order to for us to prescribe the correct medication.

 Medications prescribed by other physicians:

 When your child sees a specialist who prescribes medication for your child to take on an on-going basis, it is important that you contact the specialist's office for refills.
 We may not be aware of how long he wishes to continue treatment nor whether he recommends regular monitoring of labs or blood drug levels.
 However, please make us aware of any changes or additions to your child's medications when you are in for an appointment so we can be sure not to prescribe any medications that might interact with what the specialist has prescribed.